ReVeal: Self-Evolving Code Agents via Reliable Self-Verification

 \subsection{Analysis}

-\paragraph{ReVeal Enables Test-time Scaling into Deeper Inference Regimes.} As shown in Figure~\ref{fig: eval} (a), ReVeal enables effective test-time scaling through iterative generation and verification.
+\paragraph{ReVeal Enables Test-time Scaling into Deeper Inference Regimes.} As shown in Figure~\ref{fig:eval}(a), ReVeal enables effective test-time scaling through iterative generation and verification.
 Although the model is trained with a maximum of three reasoning turns, it continues to improve its solutions when more turns are allowed at inference time, leading to progressively higher code accuracy.
-For instance, Pass@1 increases from 36.9\% at turn 1 to 39.5\% at turn 3, and further rises to 42.4\% by turn 19.
-It is worth noting that we believe the model's performance at later turns has not yet saturated.
-Many of these later turns cannot be fully generated due to the current generation length limit, suggesting that the model has the potential to scale further when more generation budget are allowed.
-This compellingly demonstrates how self-verification and iterative environment feedback can enable compute scaling into deeper inference regimes, allowing ReVeal to solve previously intractable problems and evolve novel solutions.
+For instance, Pass@1 increases from 34.8\% at turn 1 to 36.7\% at turn 3, and further rises to 38.7\% by turn 25 on LiveCodeBench.
+This compellingly demonstrates how reliable self-verification and iterative environment feedback can enable compute scaling into deeper inference regimes, allowing ReVeal to solve previously intractable problems and evolve novel solutions.
 As a result, ReVeal supports self-improvement beyond the training horizon, enabling strong generalization in long-horizon reasoning during inference.
 Furthermore, these newly discovered solutions can be distilled back into the code LLM to further enhance its reasoning capabilities through continued training.

-\paragraph{ReVeal Pushes Beyond the Reasoning Boundaries of the Base Model.} We compare Qwen2.5-32B-Instruct and single-turn RL baseline with ReVeal using Pass@k metrics on LiveCodeBench.
-As shown in Figure~\ref{fig: eval} (b), the RL baseline outperforms the base model when k < 128, but its performance gain gradually diminishes as k increases.
+\paragraph{ReVeal Pushes Beyond the Reasoning Boundaries of the Base Model.} We compare DAPO-Qwen-32B and single-turn RL baseline with ReVeal using Pass@k metrics on LiveCodeBench.
+As shown in Figure~\ref{fig:eval}(b), the RL baseline outperforms the base model when k < 32, but its performance gain gradually diminishes as k increases.
 In contrast, ReVeal consistently outperforms both the base model and the RL baseline across all k values from 1 to 128, demonstrating its ability to surpass the reasoning boundaries beyond the base model.
 We attribute this improvement to ReVeal's verification-driven exploration: tool-assisted verification provides targeted, execution-based feedback and precise judgments that guide the model to explore better solutions more effectively.
 With this enhanced exploration capability, the model continually self-evolves and grows beyond its initial reasoning capability during RL training.
 We believe this approach offers a promising path towards developing self-evolving agents with stronger reasoning capabilities.